 Does the AI Performance report show click data?

 No, not currently.
-The report shows citation frequency but not click-through data from AI answers.
+The report shows citation frequency, but no click-through data from AI answers yet.
 However, Microsoft has hinted that more metrics are coming.
 Fabrice Canel, Principal Product Manager at Microsoft Bing, stated on X: “It’s just a preview, you will get more in 2026.”

 Is this worth it for markets where Bing has low market share?